parraser/videogame_project/doc/sprint 0/PB.md

   * A user must be able to at minimum, shoot 8 different directions.
   * A user must have their bullets move smoothly with no input lag or choppiness.

-Priority:
+Priority: 1

-Point Estimate:
+Point Estimate: 5

+Dependencies: 1

 ------------------------

 #### User Story 6

-As a general player, I want bullets to bounce off walls realisticly, so that I can have interesting varied gameplay allowing room for epic strategies.
+As a general player, I want bullets to bounce off walls realistically, so that I can have interesting varied gameplay allowing room for epic strategies.

 Conditions of Satifaction:
   * The bullets must follow some form of physics so that the bouncing shots are more realistic.

-Priority:
+Priority: 4

-Point Estimate:
+Point Estimate: 13

+Dependencies: 5

 -------------------------